AS WELL AS BEING FUN & CHALLENGING, THIS CAN HELP YOU DEVELOP YOUR SKILLS AND FOR THOSE IN BUSINESS IT OFFERS GREAT MARKETING POTENTIAL!!

 Becoming a member of the Photographer's Bar is a unique distinction awarded to those photographers who have had images assessed by the Guild via the Image of the Month competition over the course of a competition year, attaining a score the equivalent of a point for each entry made.

-In other words any member who can secure 24 points in one section of the Photography of the Year Title chases from 24 images in any 8 months of the same competition year (ie your chosen 3 POTY images X 8 Months in the same category) will be awarded honorary life membership of the 'Photographer's Bar' in order to acknowledge the fact they have submitted strong images consistently throughout the year in competition judged in accordance with national scoring criteria - a distinction that is very difficult to achieve!!
+In other words any member who can secure 24 points* in one section of the Photography of the Year Title chases from 24 images entered in that section from any 8 months of the same competition year (ie your chosen 3 POTY images X 8 Months in the same category) will be awarded honorary life membership of the 'Photographer's Bar' in order to acknowledge the fact they have submitted strong images consistently throughout the year in competition judged in accordance with national scoring criteria - a distinction that is very difficult to achieve!!

 Membership of this exclusive club is clearly something to aim for…and achieving it also has great marketing potential for those in business.